Your-Spy/spy-bodycam/README.md

 2. Install the required dependencies.
 3. Drag and drop in resources folder and add in server.cfg.
 4. Setup the config as per your framework.
-5. Add the item images to your inventory.
+5. Add the item images in installfiles folder to your inventory.

 ![Bodycam Image](https://i.imgur.com/CuSyeZT.png)
 ![Dashcam Image](https://i.imgur.com/TVx1mcn.png)